Locate Regions

 The units specified by the Area units parameter will be used.

 This parameter influences the parameterized region-growing algorithm.
-If a cell has the potential of being added to a candidate region, but it is within this distance from any individual region in the dataset specified by the Input raster or feature of existing regions parameter, it will not be considered for the candidate region.
+If a cell has the potential of being added to a candidate region, but it is within this distance from any individual region in the dataset specified by the input raster or feature of existing regions parameter, it will not be considered for the candidate region.
 The minimum distance setting is not applied to excluded locations (NoData cells).

 The units specified by the Distance units parameter will be used.

-When sequentially selecting regions, if the next best region is farther than this distance from any of the already selected regions, it will not be considered at this time, but it may be selected later when more regions are selected.
+When sequentially selecting regions, if the next best region is farther than this distance from any of the selected regions, it will not be considered at this time, but it may be selected later when more regions are selected.

-The maximum distance is applied to the dataset specified in the Input raster or feature of existing regions parameter, in that at least one of the selected regions must be within the maximum distance from existing regions.
+The maximum distance is applied to the dataset specified in the input raster or feature of existing regions parameter, in that at least one of the selected regions must be within the maximum distance from existing regions.
 The maximum distance setting is not applied to excluded areas (NoData cells) and has no effect on the parameterized region-growing algorithm.

 The units specified by the Distance units parameter will be used.